 - Red steaks

 One major problem with diabetic peripheral neuropathy in the feet is that it is hardly noticed.
 Left untreated, this wound then spreads and develops an infection.
 It means the foot may need to be amputated to halt the spread of the infection.
-If you do not have easy access to a podiatrist, have your healthcare provider examine your feet regularly.
+If you do not have easy access to a podiatrist, have your doctor examine your feet regularly.

 What are the Risk Factors?